Keep it always looking really snazzy

 Since the first Home screen page consists of stock apps that you may hardly ever use, consider replacing them with apps from other pages.

 To make things easier, you can move two or more apps at the same time.
 Press and hold an icon and use another finger to tap on other apps.
 They should stack over the first icon.
-You can then drag all of them into the position that you want.
+You can then drag all of them into the location that you want.

 Finally, don’t forget the iPhone’s Dock.
 You can replace any of the four default apps (Phone, Safari, Messages, and Music) within it.
 However, you must first drag out an icon from the Dock to make room before bringing another inside.